 Below you will find several initiatives for improvement in the area of career preparation, which were implemented based on results from the NSE survey.

 Tesla is a minor for Master’s students from science faculties (at the UvA and elsewhere).
 In this minor, students work on finding solutions to complex challenges for a company or civil society organisation.
 This allows them to put their academic and scientific knowledge into practice.
-The Tesla minor aims to push students out of their academic comfort zones and engage them with various real-life challenges.
+The Tesla minor aims to push students out of their academic comfort zones and involve them with various real-life challenges.
 Students learn project management and communication skills, as well as the value of non-academic situations.

 The National Student Survey found that Economics and Business students rate engagement with professional practice as the lowest scoring aspect at the Faculty of Economics and Business.
 To fix this, students doing the MSc in Business Administration now start out their academic year with a programme titled 'UvA in Carré', comprising a series of master classes taught by prominent researchers, senior managers and entrepreneurs.

 The Amsterdam Law Firm (ALF) was founded by the University of Amsterdam as part of the degree programme in Law.
 It is a virtual law firm that offers studens the opportunity to practically apply the knowledge they gain from their programme.
 At the Amsterdam Law Firm, students work together in teams on realistic cases under the supervision of practicing legal advisers and university staff.